Aldi is one of the top grocery retailers in many of the countries where it operates.

 Despite solid execution, Aldi’s model is facing limits — not because it’s flawed, but because France may simply be one of the hardest grocery markets to crack…

-Please discover here under in 4k video one of their French Store 🇫🇷
+Please discover here under one of their French Store 🇫🇷

 Thank you very much for your interest in Aldi